yard

 Seed packets cram a lot of info into tiny print, but the spacing line is gold.
 Use that mature spacing to decide how many seedlings belong in each cell, pot, or stretch of row.

-For big plants like pepper plants or cucumber vines, keep one strong seedling per cell or pot.
-They need elbow room later and will fill that space quickly.
+For big plants like pepper plants, keep one strong seedling per cell or pot.
+Cucumber vines need the same elbow room later and will fill that space quickly.

 Smaller or cut-and-come-again crops can stay closer.
 Leafy herbs, such as parsley clumps, handle 3–5 plants per 4-inch pot without suffering.
 Salad mixes can stay as close as 1–2 inches apart if you harvest young.